valeriaharmash/Multiverse-Portfolio/Backend Project/README.md

 ## Competencies

-### JF 3.6: Can Implement a RESTful API
-##### Situation:
-I needed to automate the processing of payment files, replacing a manual process that involved multiple teams and was prone to errors.
-##### Actions:
-I implemented a RESTful API using FastAPI, which included:
-- Creating SQLAlchemy models for the target PostgreSQL tables.
-- Developing methods to download, validate, and process payment files.
-- Building an API endpoint to handle file processing and data ingestion.
-##### Results:
-The new API reduced processing time from one hour to seven seconds, enabling the Financial Team to process files independently and efficiently.
-##### Competency Connection:
-This project demonstrated my ability to design and implement a RESTful API that streamlined operations and met user needs.

 ### JF 1.5: Can work effectively and contribute appropriately on a team to produce software
 ##### Situation:
 As an apprentice, my first task was to automate the processing of financial documentation, a project that involved collaborating with the Financial and Support Teams.